Musique

 "This CD gathers together, in a very much expected re-released

-where the composer proved his great imagination by creating a
+the composer proved his great imagination by creating a powerful

 Jorge Munnshe, Amazing